 MPG Narratives (Maria) writes about books, writing, food and the occasional random topic.
-Qualified PR writer, copywriter and author.
+Qualified web content manager and author.

 The Causes of Climate Change